CQCL/pytket-docs/manual/manual_compiler.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An operation that has no quantum or classical output in its causal future has no
-effect and can be removed from the circuit.
-By marking a qubit as discarded, we
+effect (or rather, no observable effect on an ideal system), and can be removed
-tell the compiler that it has no quantum output, potentially enabling this
+from the circuit.
+By marking a qubit as discarded, we tell the compiler that it
-simplification.
+has no quantum output, potentially enabling this simplification.

 Note that if the qubit is measured, even if it is then discarded, the Measure
 operation has a classical output in its causal future so will not be removed.